 6. Following a path that isn’t ours

 Other people like family, friends or even your boss may want to influence the goals you set.
-Perhaps they believe that they know what’s best for you, or maybe they want you to take a certain path or do certain things.
-Your goals need to be your own – not anybody else’s.
+Maybe they think they know what’s best for you, or maybe they want you to go a certain way or do certain things for other reasons.
+Your goals must be your own – not those of anyone else.

-Goals which are general do little to inspire or motivate.
-They have to be specific to offer orientation and to energize us.
+Vague goals do little to inspire or motivate.
+They must be specific to provide orientation and motivate us.

 You are responsible for your life and your actions.
 That is what lies within your control.
-Setting goals which are dependent on others put your success in the hands of others.
+Setting goals that depend on others put your success in the hands of others.
 Your goals should focus on what you can control.

 9. Only knowing what we don’t want

 It isn’t enough to know what we don’t want.
 Make your goals sound positive and attractive.
 Negative goals are emotionally unattractive, which makes it hard to focus on them.
-Reframe any negative goal so that it sound positive.
-You may be surprised by the difference this makes.
+Realign any negative goal to sound positive.
+You will be surprised at the difference that makes.

 10. Not reviewing the process

-It takes a time to accomplish goals.
-And sometimes it can feel that you aren’t making much progress.
-Don’t be afraid to change your goals if your priorities change.
+It takes time to achieve goals.
+And sometimes it can feel like you’re not making much progress.
+Don’t be afraid to change your goals when your priorities change.